Teachers, Authors, Speakers, Writers And Experts!

 Beyond the community interaction, I also have many resources coming to members, including 50% off my courses, access to some members-only training programs, the option to join me on all my live members-only coaching calls, plus preview interviews not released anywhere else and other special training content.

-All of this is only for my EJ Insiders, and I’d love to have you as one of them.
+All of this is only for my Laptop Lifestyle Academy members, and I’d love to have you as one of them.

 That’s it from me.
 I hope sharing my own experiences and insecurities of the last couple of years helps you deal with your own challenges.